RobotLocomotion/drake/drake/examples/Cars/README.md

 Car Simulation Instructions
 ===========================

-This README file provides instructions on how to run the car simulations.
+This README file provides instructions on how to run Drake's car simulations.

 The instructions are written for Ubuntu Linux and OS X users.
 Windows users will need to adjust the instructions slightly.
 See the notes at the end of this